Migration from tarantoolctl to tt

 • Result of check: syntax of file '/home/user/instances.enabled/app1.lua' is OK

-commands look the same in tt
+Most tarantoolctl commands look the same in tt: tarantoolctl start and

-, and so on.
+tt start, tarantoolctl play and tt play, and so on.
 To migrate such

 calls, it is usually enough to replace the utility name.
 There can be slight differences

 in command flags and format.
-For details on tt
+For details on tt commands, see the

 tt commands reference.

-The following commands are different in tt
+The following commands are different in tt:

 tarantoolctl command |